ray-project/ray/doc/source/data/advanced-pipelines.rst

 Pre-repeat vs post-repeat transforms
 ====================================

-Transformations made prior to the Dataset prior to the call to ``.repeat()`` may be re-used.
+Transformations made prior to the Dataset prior to the call to ``.repeat()`` will be cached.
+However, note that the initial read will not be cached unless there is a subsequent transformation or ``.fully_executed()`` call.
 Transformations made to the DatasetPipeline after the repeat will always be executed once for each repetition of the Dataset.

 For example, in the following pipeline, the ``map(func)`` transformation only occurs once.
 However, the random shuffle is applied to each repetition in the pipeline.
+However, if we omitted the map transformation, then the pipeline would re-read from the base data on each reptition.

 .. note::
   Global per-epoch shuffling is an expensive operation that will slow down your ML